 6300 Kings Island Dr, Mason, OH 45040

-Kings Island hosts 2 Halloween events during weekends in October.
-Their Trick or Treat Fest daytime event is family-friendly, while Halloween Haunt in the evening is a more scary event meant for adults and older children.
-The Trick or Treat Fest operates from 11 am to 6 pm on specific days.
+Kings Island hosts two Halloween events during weekends in October.
+Their Trick or Treat Fest daytime event is family-friendly, while Halloween Haunt in the evening is a more scary event meant for adults and teens.
+The Trick or Treat Fest operates from 11 am to 6 pm on Saturdays and Sundays from September 24 through October 29.
 During the event, you can expect specialty food and craft beers, musical entertainment, trick-or-treating, and other fall-themed games and activities.
-Halloween Haunt transforms Kings Island from 6 pm until midnight into a haunting experience filled with scare zones, shows, and mazes.

 Great Wolf Lodge Howl-o-Ween